 A unique aspect of research interviews involves ethical issues.
 Thus, the questions in a research study must be approved by a separate and third-party council set up to review all aspects of research projects.
 One ethical issue includes extracting information without harming the people participating in the study.
 Another ethical issue includes the exploitation of interviewees.
 If the interview questions are likely to cause emotional or mental harm to those interviewed, counseling must be provided after the questioning.
 Anonymity is required to be secured for interviewed students because information may be sensitive.
 Interviewees must provide signed written consent when they are involved in a research study.

-The last step in the research interview is analyzing information obtained.
+The last step in the research interview is analyzing the information obtained.
 This involves specialized statistical skills often completed by professionals with expertise in this area.

 Unlike patient and research interviews, job, residency, and academic institution interviews are competitive.
-The candidate should be more prepared than the interviewer, and they should be able to ask pertinent questions that demonstrate they have seriously looked into the position and organization with an intent to be a contributing member to that organization.
+The candidate should be more prepared than the interviewer, and they should be able to ask pertinent questions that demonstrate they have seriously looked into the position and organization with an intent to be a contributing member of that organization.

 These types of interviews are much like academic assessments; they are staged events.
 Therefore, adequate preparation will greatly improve the likelihood of a successful interview.
 Preparation includes understanding the organization, understanding one’s self, appearing interested, and practicing clear explanations.